 After cleaning, reattach the main brush and cap.
 Use a coin to twist and lock in place.

 Lastly, let’s look at how to clean the V8 cyclone.
 Dyson doesn’t have a tutorial on this, but it’s possible with the right tools.
 Cleaning this component is a great way to extend the life of the V8.
-Dust will buildup over time in this area, and cleaning will help it perform as good as new.
+Dust will build up over time in this area, and cleaning will help it perform as well as new.

 Since you’ll be removing screws, place a clean towel underneath your work area, and grab a ziplock bag for storage to avoid misplacing it.